pawaka2025/venuvia/docs/source/workflow1.rst

 We shall declare 5 nodes representing 5 homes, and then assign each immediately a prior belief representing their likelihood to receive a power surge in the event of a lightning stirke.
 This prior belief is not the same value as their true likelihoods, but should be ideally close enough based on past records, a raw Monte-Carlo sampling of a small test data, best guesses, etc in order to facilitate arriving to a posterior belief that closely equates to their true likelihoods.

-For now, let us go with a uniform, neutral prior belief for all nodes:
+For now, let us go with a uniform, neutral prior belief for all nodes because we don't have a clear reference of the most likely values for each node.
+We shall set for each a Beta conjugate distribution with mean = 0.5, kappa = 100 to allow moderate amounts of mean shifting per epoch, sigma = 0.04 to allow the mean to shift to a wide range of possible values.

 nodes = [
-    "prior_belief": 0.50,
-    "prior_belief": 0.50,
-    "prior_belief": 0.50,
-    "prior_belief": 0.50,
-    "prior_belief": 0.50,
+    Beta(mean = 0.5, kappa = 100, sigma = 0.04),
+    Beta(mean = 0.5, kappa = 100, sigma = 0.04),
+    Beta(mean = 0.5, kappa = 100, sigma = 0.04),
+    Beta(mean = 0.5, kappa = 100, sigma = 0.04),
+    Beta(mean = 0.5, kappa = 100, sigma = 0.04),
 ]

 Observe formed Hyperedges and Their Weights
 -----------------------------------------
-We will generate a hypergraph of ordered edges to represent the first round of observation.
+We will generate a hypergraph of ordered edges to represent our observations.
 This can be a representative of past records or a computer simulation of the results of lightning strikes on a chain of homes of various lengths and ordering.

 As mentioned previously, each hyperedge will be ordered.
 Overlaps between hyperedges will also be allowed.

 Weights will also be assigned to each hyperedge, alongside their corresponding sigma values assuming that each hyperedge's configuration value θ has already been accounted for.
 Each hyperedge can be represented using a class with a variadic field setting but, for now let us go with this data structure:

-obs_1 = [
+obs = [
     {
         "nodes": [0, 1, 2],
-        "weight": 3.5,       # observed voltage in million volts "sigma": 0.5         # variance influenced by θ },
+        "weight": 3.5,       # observed voltage in million volts },
     {
         "nodes": [1, 3],
         "weight": 2.8,
-        "sigma": 0.3
     },
     {
         "nodes": [2, 4],
         "weight": 3.2,
-        "sigma": 0.4
     },
     {
         "nodes": [0, 3, 4],
         "weight": 2.5,
-        "sigma": 0.35
     }
 ]